suncoast-devs/handbook/lessons/algorithms-intro/lecture.md

 ![inline fill](assets/recipe.jpg)

-^ Followed, created, or modified a recipe for cooking
+^ Followed, created or modified a recipe for cooking

 ---